Simplifying Domain Configuration

 The copy and structure made the domain configuration process easy to complete and less intimidating than it would seem at first glance.

-Customers didn't feel blocked by technical jargon or hidden deadlines.
+Customers didn't feel blocked by complex jargon or hidden deadlines.
 The product also gained a consistent voice in error states and flows, aligning with our conversational tone.

 Results